Reapism/Curio/README.md

 # Curio

-A web-based social media app.
+A web-based social media app built with the clean architecture (onion architecture) paradigm in mind.